hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/09/15/entry.md

 the string represntation of a number.

 > Keep in mind the JavaScript native number formats throw mathematical precision
-> away that is why we use strings to represent numbers.
+> away that is why we are going to use strings to represent numbers.

 ```typescript
 type Zero = '0'